Woman sentenced to life as teen in killing wins clemency

 “I am thankful for all the support, prayers, and encouragement I have received.
 We truly serve a God of second chances and new beginnings.
 The Lord has held my hand this whole time and I would have never made it without him,” Brown said.
 “Let today be a testament to his saving grace.”

-The U.S. Supreme Court has ruled against life-without-parole sentences for juveniles.
-Yet, the state of Tennessee argued successfully in lower courts that it was not in violation of federal law because Brown did have a possibility for parole: She was sentenced to serve at least 51 years of her life sentence.
+The U.S. Supreme Court has ruled against life-without-parole sentences for juveniles .
+Yet, the state of Tennessee argued successfully in lower courts that Brown’s sentence was not in violation of federal law because Brown did have a possibility for parole: She was sentenced to serve at least 51 years of her life sentence.

 “We need to see this as a national awakening to change the draconian laws that allow juveniles, children, to be placed in adult prisons when they’re just children.
 They’re not little adults,” said Houston Gordon, one of Brown’s lead attorneys.

-Note: This story has been corrected to show the man Brown killed picked her up at a drive-in restaurant, not a drive-in theater.